multiversx/mx-docs/docs/sdk-and-tools/erdjs/erdjs-signing-providers.md

 const provider = new HWProvider();
 ```

-Before performing any operation, make sure to initialize the provider (also, the Elrond application has to be open on the device):
+Before performing any operation, make sure to initialize the provider (also, the MultiversX (previously Elrond) application has to be open on the device):

 ```
 await provider.init();